dovecot/documentation/source/configuration_manual/authentication/authentication_via_remote_imap_server.rst

   certificate isn't trusted.
 For v2.2 it defaults to "yes". (v2.2.30+)
 * rawlog_dir=<path>

-See also `HowTo/ImapcProxy <https://wiki.dovecot.org/HowTo/ImapcProxy>`_ for
-how to combine this with imapc storage.
+See also :ref:`howto-imapc_proxy` for how to combine this with imapc storage.

 Example
 =======